mainwp/mainwp-child-reports/readme.txt

 2. The MainWP Child Reports Settings Screen

 == Changelog ==

+= 1.8 - 8-2-2018 =
+* Fixed: an issue with logging plugin installations
+* Fixed: an issue with displaying double records
+* Fixed: multiple PHP Warnings
+* Improved: support for UpdraftPlus backups

 = 1.7 - 5-12-2017 =
 * Fixed: an issue with recording version numbers